Hezbollah deploys medics, hospitals against coronavirus in Lebanon

 Lebanon’s first recorded coronavirus case was a woman who had returned from Iran, which has the fourth largest number of confirmed cases.

-Safieddine said Hezbollah had monitored 1,200 people who had returned from Iran including pilgrims and 220 students who had been studying at Qom, a center of Shi’ite learning.
+Safieddine said Hezbollah had monitored 1,200 people who had returned from Iran including pilgrims and 220 students who had been studying at Qom, a centre of Shi’ite learning.
+(Reporting by Tom Perry and Laila Bassam; Editing by Peter Cooney)